 In simple terms, account based marketing (ABM) is an extremely focussed approach to B2B marketing, whereby specific organisations are selected for targeting, and are then marketed to directly, narrowly, and precisely.

 It differs from traditional B2B marketing, which aims to cast the net wide and generate as many leads as possible from a large pool of potentials.
-Instead, account based marketing begins with the identification of best-fit accounts – i.e. organisations that have the biggest revenue potential for your business – and treating them as a market of one.
+Instead, An account based marketing strategy begins with the identification of best-fit accounts – i.e. organisations that have the biggest revenue potential for your business – and treating them as a market of one.

 It also differs from inbound marketing, in the sense that with inbound, the focus is on creating and promoting quality content that draws anonymous traffic to your website, enters these visitors into an inbound marketing and sales funnel, and then gradually identifies and qualifies prospects from the masses, and, over time, moves them towards a sale.